Animal Care Volunteer Project in Croatia - Split

 As an Animal Care volunteer you’ll help local staff with routine daily tasks and raise community awareness about animal abandonment.
 Day-to-day duties include:

-- Playing with and walking dogs
+- Playing with dogs and cats and following their progress

 All animals housed in the shelter are fully vaccinated.